Provider Search – Medicare Advantage Plans

 This directory is for all counties of the Upper Peninsula of Michigan, including: Alger, Baraga, Chippewa, Delta, Dickinson, Gogebic, Houghton, Iron, Keweenaw, Luce, Mackinac, Marquette, Menominee, Ontonagon, and Schoolcraft counties.

 This searchable directory is updated daily.
 We do not guarantee that each provider is still accepting new members.
 To get the most up-to-date information about UPHP’s network providers in your area, you can call UPHP Customer Service at 1-877-349-9324 (TTY: 711), Monday through Friday from 8 a.m. to 9 p.m.
-Eastern time, with weekend hours Oct.
-1 through March 31.
+Eastern time.
 The call is free.

-This searchable directory provides a list of UPHP’s network providers.
-To get detailed information about your health care coverage, please see your UPHP Evidence of Coverage.
+This directory provides a list of UPHP’s network providers and pharmacies.
+To get detailed information about your health care coverage, please see your Evidence of Coverage (EOC).

-The “network providers” in this directory have agreed to provide you with your health care and vision coverage.
-You may go to any of our network providers in this directory; however, some services may require a referral.
-If you have been going to one network provider, you are not required to continue going to that same provider.
-In some cases, you may get covered services from non-network providers.
+The network providers listed in this directory have agreed to provide you with healthcare, vision, and/or dental services.
+You may go to any of our network providers listed in this directory; however, some services may require a referral or prior authorization.
+Your PCP will help you with this.

-You must use plan providers except in emergency or urgent care situations or for out-of -area renal dialysis.
-If you obtain routine care from out-of -network providers, neither Medicare nor UPHP will be responsible for the costs.
+If you are a member of the UPHP Choice HMO Plan, you must use network providers except in emergency or urgent care situations or for out-of-area renal dialysis.
+If you obtain routine care from out-of-network providers, neither Medicare nor UPHP will be responsible for the costs.

 What is the service area for UPHP?

-The service area for this plan includes all counties in the Upper Peninsula of Michigan: Alger, Baraga, Chippewa, Delta, Dickinson, Gogebic, Houghton, Iron, Keweenaw, Luce, Mackinac, Marquette, Menominee, Ontonagon, and Schoolcraft counties in Michigan.
+The service area includes all of Michigan’s Upper Peninsula which consists of: Alger, Baraga, Chippewa, Delta, Dickinson, Gogebic, Houghton, Iron, Keweenaw, Luce, Mackinac, Marquette, Menominee, Ontonagon, and Schoolcraft counties.

-How do you find UPHP providers in your area?
+How do you find UPHP providers that serve your area?

-If you have questions about UPHP or require assistance in selecting a PCP, please call UPHP Customer Service at 1-877-349-9324 (TTY: 711), Monday through Friday from 8 a.m. to 9 p.m.
-Eastern time, with weekend hours Oct.
-1 through March 31.
+If you have questions about UPHP or require assistance in selecting a PCP, please call our Customer Service Department at 1-877-349-9324, Monday through Friday 8 a.m. to 9 p.m.
+Eastern Time.
+TTY users should call 711.
+You can also visit www.uphp.com/medicare.

 UPHP has contracts with pharmacies that equal or exceed requirements of the Centers for Medicare and Medicaid Services (CMS) for pharmacy access in your area.
 UPHP has contracts with many pharmacies in the service area.